 The N mtDNA project's results page lists some haplogroup "N9a" carriers who tested through FamilyTreeDNA.com including some with Korean, Japanese, and Filipino names and roots but also these people who appear to be Ashkenazic Jews who are listed as of February 29, 2016:

-Under their section for the haplogroup "N9a3" are listed these two people as of March 16, 2014 - one Chinese, the other apparently Ashkenazic Jewish:
+Under their section for the haplogroup "N9a3" are listed the following kits as of June 21, 2020 - one Chinese matriline and multiple Ashkenazic Jewish matrilines:

 Since both Ashkenazim and East Asians in their database carry N9a and N9a3, there is no basis for Whitehead's argument that N9a3 is some kind of specifically Ashkenazic branch.
 She preferred to see Ashkenazim as having inherited this haplogroup from a European-origin population like the Neolithics of Hungary because she was in disbelief about East Asian admixture into the Ashkenazic population.